nfdi-de/section-metadata-wg-onto/recommendations/E_Used_Terminologies/README.md

 consortia in this
 [Google Sheet](https://docs.google.com/spreadsheets/d/1UAfDKo2gKiaFldEeitMUcO8Gl1Fjyb_r_bp1V4JW0Es/edit?gid=3857951#gid=3857951).
 We have begun to port some of them into the Semantic Farm, which typically entails curating new records about the ontologies contained therein.

-NFDI Section Metadata is currently in the process of porting the Google Sheet to Semantic Farm.
 This has been done successfully for a handful of NFDI consortia, and we have created stub collections for the rest.

 ## Maintenance Plan